 • The Supreme Court's stay allows Trump to cut $4 billion in foreign aid, impacting U.S. commitments abroad.

-• The ruling underscores tensions between executive and legislative branches over budgetary control.
+• The ruling highlights tensions between executive and legislative branches over budgetary control.

-• Dissenting justices raised concerns about separation of powers and the implications for foreign aid recipients.
+• Dissenting justices raised concerns about separation of powers and the implications for foreign aid.

 What’s next

 • The case will be reviewed by the D.C.
-Circuit, with a decision on the government's appeal pending.
+Circuit, with a potential petition for a writ of certiorari to follow.